Consensys/quorum/docs/PluggableArchitecture/PluginDevelopment.md

 A plugin is started as a separate process and communicates with the Quorum client host process via gRPC service interfaces.
 This is done over a mutually-authenticated TLS connection on the local machine.
-The implementation is done inside `go-plugin` library which benefits plugins written in Golang.
-For plugins written in other languages, plugin authors need to have a understanding about the model as described below:
+The implementation is done inside `go-plugin` library.
+Usage is simplest when developing plugins in Golang.
+For plugins written in other languages, plugin authors need to have an understanding of the following lifecycle (see [Advanced topics for non-Go plugins](#advanced-topics-for-non-go-plugins) for more info):

 1. `geth` looks for the plugin distribution file after reading the plugin definition from settings
 1. `geth` verifies the plugin distribution file integrity